|

 Export Automaton as HOA formated stream Convenience wrapper, for detail see ExportHoa(std::ostream&, const Generator&)

 Export Automaton as HOA formated stream We iterate over all relevant entities of the specified automaton and somewhat adboc writes HOA formated entities to the specified stream.
-Our current implementation is restricted to (nondetermistic) Buechi automata.
+Our current implementation uses dynamic cast to figure wheter to to output a Buechi or a Rabin automaton

 Import Automaton from HOA formated file Convenience wrapper, see ImportHoa(std::istream&,RabinAutomaton&) for details.

-Import Automaton from HOA formated stream To reading input in HAO format we use the cpphoafparser library, authored/copyrighted by Joachim Klein klein DDavid Mueller @tcs .inf. tu-d resde n.dedavid .mue ller@ tcs. inf.t u-dr esden .de We have found the original sources at http://automata.tools/hoa/cpphoafparser They are distributed under LGPL v2.1 conditions and we include them with libFAUDES under the same license terms.
-Our current implementation can read deterministic Rabin automata with implicit edges.
-This is not a restriction of cpphoafparser and we extend for further use cases in future.
+Import Automaton from HOA formated stream To reading input in HAO format we use the cpphoafparser library, authored/copyrighted by Joachim Klein klein David Mueller @tcs .inf. tu-d resde n.dedavid .mue ller@ tcs. inf.t u-dr esden .de We have found the original sources at http://automata.tools/hoa/cpphoafparser They are distributed under LGPL v2.1 conditions and we include them with libFAUDES under the same license terms.
+Our current implementation can read Rabin and Buechi automata, preferably with implicit edges.
+This is not a restriction of cpphoafparser and may be extended for further use cases in future.

 Test for topologically closed omega language.
 This function tests whether the omega language Bm(G) realized by the specified Buechi automata is topologically closed.
 Method: First, compute the Buechi-trim state set and restrict the discussion to that set.
 Then, omega-closedness is equivalent to the non-existence on a non-trivial SCC with no marked states.